AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

        - **content()**, where I determine the view file (of '.blade.php' extension), that will be sent to the user.
 I can design it as I want using HTML, CSS, JavaScript, ...

+## User Activate His Account

+- After user has signed up and I sent the activation link to his mail, I should tell him to press the activation link on his mail to activate his account.
+- I had explained design of this screen above. name of this file is "tellingUser.blade.php".
+-